lloydkevin/hugo-wd/content/post/2007-10-28-automate-mysql-database-backup-webcron-cron-jobs-problem-part-2.md

 backupDB.php?StartBackup=complete&SelectedTables[dbname]=tablename&SelectedTables[otherdb]=othertable&nohtml=1</pre>

-If you so desired you could even sustibute _StartBackup=standard_ for _StartBackup=complete_ so that you don&#8217;t have complete insert statements (they don&#8217;t include all the column/field definitions).
+If you so desired you could even sustibute _StartBackup=standard_ for _StartBackup=complete_ so that you don't have complete insert statements (they don't include all the column/field definitions).
 Depending on the size of your database, this may dramatically reduce the size of the backup file.

 ### What I Use Now

-I&#8217;m not sure why I strayed away from backupDB, honestly I think I may have just forgotten about it, however lately I&#8217;ve been using [Automatic MySql Backup Script][6].
+I'm not sure why I strayed away from backupDB, honestly I think I may have just forgotten about it, however lately I've been using [Automatic MySql Backup Script][6].
 Dull name, I know, but it gets the job done.
 I Googled it and there it was.

 One good this about this is that it seems to still be under maintenance, which is more than I can say for backupDB.
-It also includes some nice functionality where it reduces the scripts CPU priority while running, so that it doesn&#8217;t put too much load on the server while running.
+It also includes some nice functionality where it reduces the scripts CPU priority while running, so that it doesn't put too much load on the server while running.
 A perfect option for shared hosts.

 Although there is no option to only backup a specific database, you can also specify a comma delimited list of databases that you would like the script to ignore.
 There is also an option to store all backed up database on the server in a specified directory.